📑

 Close

-To close your Aave PT position, navigate to the position and locate the "Close" button:
+To close your Aave PT position, navigate to the position and locate the "Close" button.

 From there, you'll be able to adjust the slippage settings and exchange route before submitting the transaction.
+Along with that, you can choose how you'd like for the position to be closed:

 Additionally, you'll see how much you'll end up receiving.
 If everything checks out, click "Close Aave".